-4.2 Knowledge Management, Information, and Information Technology
+4.2 Information and Knowledge Management

-This item asks how you build and manage your organization's knowledge assets and ensure the quality, security, and availability of data, information, software, and hardware, normally and in the event of an emergency.
+This item asks how you build and manage your organization's knowledge assets and ensure the quality and availability of data and information.
 The aim of this item is to improve organizational efficiency and effectiveness and stimulate innovation.